boto/boto3/docs/source/guide/ec2-example-key-pairs.rst

 This Python example shows you how to:

-* Retrieve information about your key pairs
+* Get information about your key pairs

 * Create a key pair to access an Amazon EC2 instance